-- Speak to the child about the concerns in a secure and private place. - Activate the local safeguarding procedures. - Seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk

-• Refer the pastoral tutor, learning mentor, or school counsellor, as appropriate.
+- Speak to the child about the concerns in a secure and private place. - Activate the local safeguarding procedures. - Seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk - Refer the child to the pastoral tutor, learning mentor, or school counsellor, as appropriate.

-The Forced Marriage Unit has published statutory guidance and Multi-agency guidelines, with pages 35-36 of which focus on the role of schools and colleges.
+The Forced Marriage Unit has published statutory guidance and Multi-agency guidelines, with pages 35-36 of which focus on the role of schools.